 Dr Bhaven Patel

-He graduated with a first class honours in Chemistry MSci from King’s College London in 2005.
-After this, he went on to do his PhD in Organic Chemistry at the University of Birmingham under the supervision of Richard Grainger.
-While there, he also gained a prestigious EPSRC PhD Plus fellowship working in partnership with Queensland University of Technology.
+Bhaven graduated with a first-class honours in Chemistry MSci (Hons) from King’s College London in 2005.
+He then moved to the University of Birmingham to do his PhD in reactive intermediates in organic chemistry under the supervision of Richard Grainger.
+He subsequently was awarded a prestigious EPSRC PhD Plus Fellowship working in partnership with Professor Steven Bottle at Queensland University of Technology.

-Bhaven worked as an industrially funded postdoctoral fellow at the University of Nottingham.
+Bhaven worked as an industrially funded postdoctoral fellow for a year at the University of Nottingham/Syngenta under Professor Barry Lygo.
 Once completed, he then did a two-year postdoctoral fellowship at UCL School of Pharmacy.
 Here, he worked on a range of interesting projects including the application of flow chemistry to reactions involving radical chemistry and 3D printing.

 - Acetic Acid Catalysed One-Pot Synthesis of Pyrrolo[1,2-a]quinoxaline Derivatives; Allan, P. N. M.; Ostrowska, M. I.; Patel, B.; Synlett 2019, 30, 2148.